SiavashShirzad/PREPARE-Acoustic-Track-Competition/README.md

 ### 1. **Feature Extraction**
    Extract features from both training and testing audio files using the `FeatureExtraction.ipynb` notebook.
+   Training and Testing features should be extracted seperatly by setting the dataType variable in this notebook to train and test and running the notebook for each.

    - Open the notebook:
      ```bash